TB-EIT/git-test-batch9-repo1/README.md

 # git-test-batch9-repo1
-Just a simple Repo to demonstrate some git &amp; Markdown basics to some students.
+This is just a simple Repo to demonstrate some git and Markdown basics to some students.

 ## Subheading level 2
 ### Subheading level 3